The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 The Cloud Run annotation run.googleapis.com/cpu-throttling: 'false' is maintained in subsequent deployments once set.
 You only need to run gcloud run services update --no-cpu-throttling once during initial setup.

-RAG configuration values are managed as environment variables.
-Once set with --set-env-vars in Cloud Functions, they are carried over in subsequent deployments.
+RAG configuration values are managed via environment variables.
+Once set with Cloud Functions' --set-env-vars, they carry over to subsequent deployments.

 # First time only